bbbradsmith/zensf/readme.txt

 All input text files will be interpreted as UTF-8.
 Any changes to ramp.s will require package.py to be re-run to rebuild the mod banks.
 If adding NSFs late, add to the end of the list in in_nft/tracks.txt and use the ORDER to specify the playback order.
 (In nsfspider.py debug_track_skip can be used to skip analysis for NSFs you've already modified.)
+This project cannot support Famicom expansion audio.
+Don't ask for it.
+Nothing is impossible, but expansion audio is beyond the scope of this thing.

 Dependencies: